gualtierofrigerio/OCRTest/README.md

-OCRTest
+# OCRTest

-Use Vision framework to perform OCR on images
+Test project to demostrate the Use Vision framework to perform OCR on images